jonnew/Oat/README.md

 ### Manual

-Simple tracker consists of a set of programs that communicate through shared memory to capture, process, and record video streams.
-Simple tracker works with two basic data types: `frames` and `positions`.
+Oat components consist of a rich set of sub-commands that communicate through shared memory to capture, process, and record video streams.
+Oat compoents act on two basic data types: `frames` and `positions`.

-* `frame` - a thread safe, shared-memory abstraction of a [cv::Mat object](http://docs.opencv.org/modules/core/doc/basic_structures.html#mat).
+* `frame` - a shared-memory abstraction of a [cv::Mat object](http://docs.opencv.org/modules/core/doc/basic_structures.html#mat).
-* `position` - a thread safe 2D position object.
+* `position` - 2D position type.

-Simple tracker components can be chained together to execute complicate data processing pipelines, with individual components executing largely in parallel.
-Data processing pipelines can be split and merged while maintaining thread-saftey and sample synchronization.
-For example, a script to detect a single object in a field might look like this:
+Oat components can be chained together to execute data processing pipelines, with individual components executing largely in parallel.
+Processing pipelines can be split and merged while maintaining thread-safety and sample synchronization.
+For example, a script to detect the position of a single object in pre-recorded video file might look like this:

 ```bash
 # Serve frames from a video file to the 'raw' stream
 oat frameserve file raw -f ./video.mpg &